PulsePipe/pulsepipe/ROADMAP.md

     - Optimized for serverless and containerized environments
 - [ ] First-class support for open-source clinical models:
     - DeepSeek
-    - Meta Llama (with healthcare adaptations)
+    - SaaS based on Llama 4 Maverick (with healthcare adaptations)
-    - BioBERT, ClinicalBERT, and Med-BERT family
+    - SaaS based on BioBERT, ClinicalBERT, and Med-BERT family
 - [ ] Production-ready **PulsePilot** UI:
     - End-user ready
     - Query builders and advanced search